fede-rodes/crae-apollo-heroku/README.md

 This helped me to setup a dead-simple create-react-app + apollo + express boilerplate and deploy it to heroku: https://crae-apollo-heroku.herokuapp.com/

+UPDATE (03-08-2017): we added a 'mongo' branch to the project, where we extend the code in the master branch by adding MongoDB support using mongoose for easier collection manipulation.

 ### Getting started, run the app locally in dev mode
 Clone the project, install dependencies and run the app locally.
 ```